 We’ve updated this blog to clarify and expand on a few key points for small schools in England, Wales and Northern Ireland, and small independent schools in Scotland.
 Managers at small groups and clubs may also find this advice helpful.
-If you’re a local authority-run school in Scotland, please speak to your DPO for advice.
+Local authority-run schools in Scotland can access data protection support and should discuss this guidance with their DPO.

 School years fly by so quickly, and a lot can happen from one year to the next.
 Taking photographs of your lessons, events and activities helps to capture those precious memories for your students and showcase the way you do things in your school.

 Here’s what you need to do to make sure your data protection practices aren’t holding you back.

 Decide which lawful basis is right for your school